ubuntu-mate/ubuntu-mate.org/blog/20160504-running-steam-on-ubuntu-mate.md

 Pedro ran the benchmarks he is most familar with on his Steam Box, but replaced the SSD with one that had Ubuntu MATE 16.04 installed.
-Pedro also tested all the available compositor options available in Ubuntu MATE, afterall, we've include a number of compositor options to suit different use cases.
+Pedro also tested all the available compositor options available in Ubuntu MATE, afterall, we've included a number of compositor options to suit different use cases.
 This is the hardware, software and configuration
 used: